thehummingbird/nav2_demo_turtlebot3/README.md

 This repository demonstrates the usage of Navigation 2 framework in ROS 2 using TurtleBot3 Gazebo simulation.

-It is inspired by the works of Davide Faconti's [BehaviorTree.CPP](https://www.behaviortree.dev/) and Sebastian Castro's [navigation 2 demo](https://github.com/sea-bass/turtlebot3_behavior_demos).
+It is inspired by the works of Davide Faconti's [BehaviorTree.CPP](https://www.behaviortree.dev/) and Sebastian Castro's [navigation_2_demo](https://github.com/sea-bass/turtlebot3_behavior_demos).
 I reverse engineered and stripped down navigation 2 demo further for first time developers.
-I hope this serves as a great base for you to start working with navigation 2 in ROS 2.
+I hope this serves as a great base for you to start working with Navigation 2 in ROS 2.

 The repository is in service of Navigation 2 Learning experience and fulfills the demonstration of the following -
 * Navigation 2 framework